-So with love…I hope you find something you want to bring to your table.
+So with that…and with love…I hope you find something you want to bring to your table.